Cyclone Ami

 Severe Tropical Cyclone Ami was one of the worst cyclones to affect Fiji.
 The system was the third cyclone and the second severe tropical cyclone of the 2002–03 South Pacific cyclone season.
 Cyclone Ami developed from a low-pressure area east of Tuvalu on January 12.
 Originally, the storm moved slowly towards the southwest early in its existence.
 Influenced by an upper-level trough, Ami slowed and began moving towards the south and then southeast.
 The cyclone attained severe tropical cyclone intensity on January 13.
 Ami made its first landfall at Vanua Levu, before subsequently making another landfall on Taveuni.
-Still intensifying, Ami reached peak intensity as an equivalent Category 3 cyclone on the Australian and Fiji cyclone scales on January 14.
+Still intensifying, Ami reached peak intensity as a Category 3 cyclone on the Australian and Fiji cyclone scales on January 14.
 Accelerating to the southeast, the cyclone began to cross over cool sea surface temperatures and encountered wind shear.
 Ami transitioned into an extratropical cyclone the day after.

 Cyclone Ami severely impacted areas of Fiji, primarily causing flooding.
 Numerous landslides and power outages resulted from the heavy rains.
 Damage was particularly severe in Labasa, Fiji, where floodwater inundated the entire city.
 Damage sustained to crops was also severe, especially the sugar cane, where production decreased by 15% due to Ami.
 In Tonga, damage was not as severe.
 However, two ships offshore were grounded due to the cyclone.
 Ami caused F$104.4 million (US$51.2 million) in damages and 17 deaths, primarily on Fiji.
 Following the deaths and damage, the name "Ami" was later retired.

 Meteorological history

-On January 9, 2003, the Fiji Meteorological Service's Regional Specialized Meteorological Centre in Nadi (RSMC Nadi) started to monitor a weak tropical depression, that had developed within a monsoon trough about 800 km to the northwest of Apia, Samoa.
+On January 9, 2003, the Fiji Meteorological Service (FMS) started to monitor a weak tropical depression, that had developed within a monsoon trough about 800 km to the northwest of Apia, Samoa.
 Over the next two days as the system moved towards the southwest further development of the depression was inhibited by strong vertical windshear, before during January 11, the vertical windshear decreased and the system started to rapidly develop further.
 As it developed further the United States Joint Typhoon Warning Center issued a tropical cyclone formation alert on the system, before they designated it as Tropical Cyclone 10P later that day as the 1-minute sustained windspeeds became equivalent to a tropical storm.
-RSMC Nadi subsequently reported six hours later that the depression had developed into a category one tropical cyclone on the Australian tropical cyclone intensity scale, and named it as Ami, while it was located just to the east of the southern Tuvalu island of Niulakita.
+The FMS subsequently reported six hours later that the depression had developed into a category one tropical cyclone on the Australian tropical cyclone intensity scale, and named it as Ami, while it was located just to the east of the southern Tuvalu island of Niulakita.